maxfridbe/PicoMVVM/README.md

 	```

 *  Commands
-	a.
-ShowDialogCommand, a command which knows a bit about the View and ViewModel and can open a dialog.
+	*  ShowDialogCommand, a command which knows a bit about the View and ViewModel and can open a dialog.
-	b.
-RelayCommand, simple lambda command interface
+	*  RelayCommand, simple lambda command interface

 *  Collections
 	a.
 AsyncObservableCollection, a collection which allows adding via other threads but will notify on UI thread.  __Note:__The collection must be initialized on the UI thread.